-In the aftermath of the August 23rd earthquake, private well owners may notice changes in the appearance of their water supplies or may have concerns about the quality of their water supply.
-Well owners should inspect the structural integrity of their well and also the clarity of the water coming from the well.
-Owners of onsite sewage systems should check the structural integrity of system components.
-Should you notice wet spots, sewage odors or, possibly, the sounds made by mechanical components of your system.
+Following the February 26, 2015 earthquake, private well owners may notice changes in the appearance of their water supplies or may have concerns about the quality of their water supply.
+Well owners, especially those close to the epicenter, should inspect the structural integrity of their well and also the clarity of the water coming from the well.
+Owners of onsite sewage systems should check the structural integrity of system components, especially if you notice wet spots, sewage odors or, possibly, the sounds made by mechanical components of your system.

 Discoloration, caused by sediment or minerals in the water, is not uncommon after an earthquake.
 Well owners who observe sediment in the water supply should use an alternate source of water until the water supply is clear.
 If in doubt regarding water quality, the water may be boiled before use or residents may consider using bottled water.